It’s time to shed some light and clarification on some of the things we do here.

 We finally upgraded our site from the Scarab “Starter” package that Anubainhost had to the Anubis “Deluxe” package which respectively increased prices to $107.40(USD) per year.
 After a while of monitoring the bandwidth usage combined with wanting to sever ourselves from YouTube and Vimeo.
 We found encoding videos ate up space as well as bandwidth.
 It became necessary to have a little more bandwidth behind us so the place does not crash or time out.

 Also, we added SSL to our site for obvious reasons.
-Which we purchased a wildcard SSL for about $48/yr.
+We purchased a wildcard SSL for about $48/yr.

 April 11th, 2018.